sbt/sbt-dynver/README.md

 | when there are no commits, or the project isn't a git repo           | HEAD+20140707-1030             | true       |
 ```

+## Tag Requirements

+In order to be recognized by sbt-dynver, tags must begin with the lowercase letter 'v' followed by a digit.

+If you're not seeing what you expect, then start with this:

+    git tag -a v0.0.1 -m "Initial version tag for sbt-dynver"

 ## Tasks

 * `dynver`: Returns the version of your project, from git